 The Canadian Revenue Agency (CRA) is in charge of collecting taxes and implementing tax laws and policies in Canada.
 If you don’t pay your taxes, you will end up in debt to the CRA.

-You shouldn’t avoid filing or paying your taxes as the longer you don’t pay, the more your debt will grow.
+You shouldn’t avoid filing or paying your taxes because the longer you don’t pay, the more your debt will incur.
 The CRA can seize your assets, freeze your bank accounts, garnish your wages, or register liens against property you own to try and get the money that you owe them.

 There are three ways that you can quickly stop CRA debt in Canada.
 We will discuss them below.

 This is an agreement you can come to with CRA where you can make smaller payments over time until you have paid off your CRA debt, including interest.

 Over at the Canadian Government Website, they have a Payment Arrangement Calculator where you can calculate your payment options.
 They also have an Income and Expense Worksheet where you can calculate how much net income you have available to pay your CRA debt.